 If you want your donation refunded, please tell us by emailing giving(at)torproject.org.
 To process your refund we'll need to know the date of your donation, the amount you donated, your full name, the payment method you used and your country of origin.
 Please also tell us why you're asking for a refund.
 Please note that some payment methods won't support refunds, or require them to be made in a specific way, so we may need additional information from you in order to process yours.

 Yes!
 Many companies --such as Google, Microsoft, eBay, PayPal, Apple, Verizon, Red Hat, many universities, and others-- will match donations made by their employees.
-The fastest way to find out if your company matches donations is usually by checking with your HR department, or you can search for your company name at https://www.matchinggifts.com/rit/.
-If your company isn't currently set up to match donations to the Tor Project, we would be happy to help with the paperwork.
+The fastest way to find out if your company matches donations is usually by checking with your HR department.
 If you want help figuring out the process, write us at giving(at)torproject.org.

 A variety of thank-you gifts for donors, including t-shirts, hoodies and stickers, are presented on our main donation page.

-No, Tor doesn't currently participate in the CFC program.
+Tor is set up to participate in the King County Employee Giving Program.
+Tor doesn't currently participate in the Federal CFC program.
 If you'd like to get Tor added to the CFC program in your location, that would be great: please let us know if you need any help.

 No, sorry.
 We would like to accept your miles, vouchers and hotel points, and in the future we may be able to.